Jessie219-web/wiki-documents/docs/Sensor/ReSpeaker_Lite/Application/respeaker_lite_ha.md

   voice_assist_not_ready_phase_id: '10'
   # The voice assistant encountered an error
   voice_assist_error_phase_id: '11'
-  # Change this to true in case you ahve a hidden SSID at home.
+  # Change this to true in case you have a hidden SSID at home.
   hidden_ssid: "false"

 esphome: